 Registering to Vote

 Residents who will be 18 years of age or older on Election Day, and a United States Citizen may register to vote at their municipal clerk’s office and/or at the polls on Election Day.
-Alternatively, if they will be out of town or if they have a disability or concerns about COVID-19, they may register by absentee.
+Alternatively, if they will be out of town or if they have a disability, they may register absentee.
 To register, residents must be able to prove identity, age, residency and citizenship or, if registering in person, sign an affidavit attesting to these qualifications.
 For questions specific to documentation needed in order to register to vote please call the Clerk’s Office.

 Absentee Ballots are available at the City Clerk’s Office.
 If you are a registered voter or will register to vote at least 10 days in advance of an election, and are unable to vote at the polls on Election Day due to absence from town or physical disability, you may obtain an absentee ballot from the City Clerk.

 Write to, or appear at, the City Clerk’s Office at City Hall to request your ballot.
 During a primary election, voters not declared to a party will be asked to declare a party on their ballot request application.
 Ballots are given in-hand to the voter or delivered via U.S. mail.

 View or download the absentee ballot request form for Elections to be held in 2022.

 Visit our Absentee Ballot Information Page for more information.